I went to a community event in a non-Catholic church the other day. There was a quick prayer service, and the preacher gave a full sermon.

 But, you see, in the Mass, Jesus comes…and He sits with me.

 From the entrance hymn through Communion, everything about the Mass is focused not on what God has done for us, but on Who He is.
 The focus is Him.
 We spend that time preparing our hearts for Him in a way that is quiet and awe-filled, because we really are about to witness the presence of a King whose glory we can’t even fathom—a King so powerful that one glance at His face could kill us.

 Then, after our hearts are filled with total reverence and awe at His glory, He comes to us in the humblest, simplest way.

 He’s there, on the altar, and we say, “Lamb of God” three times, proclaiming that He is the One who takes away our sins and brings us peace.
 Then we tell Him that we’re not worthy that He should come to us, but that one word from Him will heal us.

 Now, my heart is ready.
 Carefully and silently, I go forward to receive His Body, Blood, Soul, and Divinity.
 Then I go back to my pew…

 Christ comes with me.

 And He sits with me.
-He listens to me—not just in the way He listens when we pray in our living rooms or cars, but in the fullness of His real presence.
-He speaks to my heart—and it’s easy, because He is right there, next to it.
+He listens to me—not just in the way He listens when we pray in our living rooms or cars, but in the fullness of His Real Presence.
+He speaks to my heart—and it’s easy, because He’s right there, next to it.
 He’s with me in a very real way—a way I never knew in any of those other worship rooms.

 because He’s sitting with them, too.